jourm/TheCocktailCollection/README.md

 ## Visitor goals of the site:

 * Find new interesting recepie to try.
-* Look up multiple spots to decide on where to go.
+* Save recipes for later.
+* Post recipes to get critique on.

 ## User Experience